1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 competitively in the summer of 2003, I was a bit nervous before contests, but with experience I learned to totally tune out

 everything--the crowd, my feelings, etc.--and focus on the task at hand.

 28. IN COMPETITIVE EATING ARE THERE SEPARATE

 CATEGORIES FOR MEN AND WOMEN?
 No, men and women compete against each other.
 This is because there just aren't enough women

-in CE to merit having separate divisions.
+in CE to merit having separate divisions (at least not yet).
 However, once in awhile you might see separate men's and women's

 records for a certain food, like Nathan's Hot Dogs, which is our biggest sponsor, I might add.

 A FAVORITE EATING EVENT?
 IF SO, WHAT IS IT?
 I can't say for sure; there are so many.
 But Nathan's Hot

 30. HOW TALL ARE YOU?
 I am 5'5."
 My weight

 31. HOW DID YOU FEEL ABOUT NOT BEING ALLOWED TO COMPETE IN WING BOWLS XIV (2006), WHICH WAS NOT OPEN

 thought.
 I didn't compete in the 2008 Wing Bowl either, by choice.

 32. WERE YOU SURPRISED TO SEE KOBAYASHI LOSE THE MUSTARD

 BELT TO JOEY CHESTNUT IN 2007?
-Until Joey's (Chestnut) incomprehensible 50-Dog act at the Vegas (Hot Dog) qualifier in May 2006,
+Until Joey Chestnut's incomprehensible 50-Dog act at the Vegas (Hot Dog) qualifier in May 2006,

 I believed that Kobayashi was virtually invincible.
 But records in all sports eventually fall.

 33. WHY NOT PUT A BLOG ON

 YOUR SITE?
 That's not me; that's not my personality; I'm very private, and I absolutely refuse to listen to or participate

 in gossipy nonsense.
 That's a total waste of time.